In Brief

 The Irony That Should Make You Smile

 The Spirit has been whispering truth to you your whole life.
 Every time you sang "I was blind but now I see," He was showing you that sight came to you, not from you.
-Every time you sang "grace hath brought me safe thus far," He was teaching you that your perseverance is His perseverance, not yours.
-Every time you wept during this hymn, you were weeping over a truth deeper than your theology had caught up to.
+Every time you sang "grace has brought me safe thus far," He was teaching you that your perseverance is His perseverance, not yours.
+Every time you wept during this hymn, you were weeping over a truth your theology had not yet admitted.

 What Newton Himself Knew